 - Make sure the longer IR LED anode pins are plugged into the rows shown in the wiring diagram.

-*P14/P15 resistors are only needed for ActivityBot kits using External Encoders (#32500).
+*P14/P15 resistors are needed only for ActivityBot kits using External Encoders (#32500).